MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-19-html-css-js-intro-sessions.md

 Note:

   - HTML is *not* case-sensitive; current convention is all lower-case
+      - exception some attribute values, e.g. id's, classes (more about these later)
   - white space (blank lines, indentation) *not* required, but recommended for better readability
-  - ditto for comments; be aware that doing a view-source displays comments to all
+  - ditto for comments; be aware of "View source"

 ###A bit more about CSS